glin2022/atop/README.md

 For the pre-trained GAN-bsed model, we use the code from [deepfillv2-pytorch](https://github.com/nipponjo/deepfillv2-pytorch), a PyTorch reimplementation of DeepFillv2 based on the [original TensorFlow implementation](https://github.com/JiahuiYu/generative_inpainting).

+If you have any questions, please feel free to contact me by guang.lin@riken.jp

 ### Citation
 ```
 @article{lin2024adversarial,